-One very interesting aspect of \AffLang is that exchange and weakening are interpreted by morphisms that perform effects.
+One very interesting aspect of the resource CBPV is that exchange and weakening are interpreted by morphisms that perform effects.
 For instance, $A\otimes B$ and $B\otimes A$ are not contextually isomorphic in the language with destructors because they can be distinguished observationally from the order in which the destructors of $A$ and $B$ are executed.
 So we can have a logical equivalence in the form of inverse morphisms:

 without the two types being isomorphic.
-A contextual notion of isomorphism indeed requires the two inverse maps~(\ref{eq:equiv-tensor}) to be pure~\cite{Levy2017}, which they are not in our model.
-This represents a radical departure from symmetric premonoidal categories~\cite{Power1997}.
+This is because a \emph{contextual} notion of isomorphism (allowing to substitute equals by equals) also requires the two inverse maps~(\ref{eq:equiv-tensor}) to be pure~\cite{Levy2017}.
+This radically departs from symmetric premonoidal categories~\cite{Power1997}.

 We usually see the Curry-Howard correspondence at work when algebraic and logical structures inspire new programming language features.
 Could the concept of destructors have appeared out of theoretical consideration or practical experiments starting from linear logic?
-As it turns out, the interpretation of resource types with destructors as ordered logic formulæ almost arose on several occasions, such as when Baker suggested that C++ constructors and destructors could fit within his linear language, in rarely-cited essays that anticipated C++ move semantics~\cite{Baker94,Baker95}, and when Gan, Tov and Morrisett approached substructural types using type classes \verb`dup` and \verb`drop`~\cite{Gan2014}.
-But we find it remarkable that the Curry-Howard correspondence actually worked this time in the converse direction, with C++ destructors and move semantics arising from practical consideration over more than 20 years~\cite{KoenigStroustrup90,Stroustrup1993History,Hinnant2002}, and the use of the slice category in this context being motivated by empirically-observed phenonema with C++ resources~\cite{CombetteMunch18}.
+As it turns out, the interpretation of resource types with destructors as ordered logic formulae almost arose on several occasions, such as when Baker suggested that C++ constructors and destructors could fit within his linear language, in rarely-cited essays that anticipated C++ move semantics~\cite{Baker94,Baker95}, and when Gan, Tov and Morrisett approached substructural types using type classes \verb`dup` and \verb`drop`~\cite{Gan2014}.
+But we find it remarkable that the Curry-Howard correspondence actually worked this time in the converse direction, with C++ destructors and move semantics arising from practical consideration over more than 20 years~\cite{KoenigStroustrup90,Stroustrup1993History,Hinnant2002}, and with the use of the slice category in this context being prompted by empirically-observed phenomena with C++ resources~\cite{CombetteMunch18}.